James Knight wrote about how his dad, William James Knight, would go to Little Italy when he was younger and bring back some culinary treats:

 That’s something I’m going to have to try one day.
 Thanks for sharing your childhood memories with us James!

 This article was posted on Tuesday, October 15th, 2013 at 2:08 pm and is filed under Countries & Cultures, Cuisine, Italian American, Italian American Cuisine, Italian Cuisine, Italy, Little Italy, New York, Recipes of the World, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply